lsst-dm/nb_lsst_io/getting-started/logging-in.rst

 Open `lsst-lspdev.ncsa.illinois.edu/nb <https://lsst-lspdev.ncsa.illinois.edu/nb>`__ in your web browser.
 Click the **Sign in with CILogon** button, then enter your NCSA Kerberos credentials on the NCSA CILogon page.

+If you've forgotten your password, you can reset it at https://identity.ncsa.illinois.edu/reset.

 Once authentication is complete, you’ll be redirected to the Notebook Aspect’s Spawner page.